StevenBlack/pitchers/README.md

-# pitchers
+# ⚾️ pitchers

-🦀 Messing around with the MLB API and Rust
+Messing around with the MLB API pitch data.
+Written in Rust 🦀

 For example, looking at Game 2 of the 2025 World Series (Game id = `813026`)